 Much like the United Kingdom, the Australian Communications and Media Authority forces any sportsbook to acquire a license if they are operating in Australia.
 If a sportsbook were to offer its services without a license the fine can be up to a whopping $1 million a day.

 4 of the 7 sites that block Australians are owned by Australians who live there or would like to be able to live there in the future.
 They block their homeland as there’s the very real possibility of enforcement and they don’t want to have the stress.

 Australian licensing authorities will not even allow government currency sportsbooks that fully KYC all their customers to accept bitcoin (as proven by Neds) so your end-to-end anonymous crypto sportsbooks have no chance of getting an Australian license.
-Nor do they feel like they should give they have licenses to operate globally from other authorities.
+Nor do they feel like they should have licenses to operate globally from other authorities.

 What happens if I get caught using a VPN?

 If you get caught using a VPN on a crypto gambling site that isn’t VPN-friendly, then your account may be closed and it’s likely your funds will be confiscated.
 On the other hand, VPN-friendly sites will allow you to use a VPN with no repercussions.

 We asked customer service agents from various sportsbooks and casinos about this, you can see the answers they gave here, along with the dangers of using a VPN, and the best VPNs to use.

 Recommendations for Australian players